Video

 Learning Journey

-The curricula in years 7 and 8 have 14 units of work each.
-All students wherever possible follow the same curriculum, but extension objectives allow for exploration in more depth for some.
-The curriculum at this stage is designed to embed and extend number skills as well as explore the essential algebraic skills needed for success at GCSE.
+The curricula in Years 7 and 8 consists of 20 units of work in total.
+All students, wherever possible, follow the same curriculum.
+However, for some students our developmental objectives will allow time for securing key sills, whereas extension objectives allow for exploration in more depth.
+The curriculum at this stage is designed to embed and extend number skills as well as exploring the essential algebraic skills needed for success at GCSE.
+The units will build upon previous material taught, so that students have a greater exposure to the topics and in a different format, for example ratio is further explored through currency conversion and scale.

 GCSE maths is tiered and so students either follow the foundation tier scheme of work or the higher tier scheme of work.
 All students, however, cover the same five broad areas: number, algebra, ratio and proportion, geometry and statistics, but at different rates and at different depths, dependent upon their tier of entry.